DAY 3 at YOSEMITE NATIONAL PARK

 The majestic beauty of Yosemite is cherished by many visitors for many years.
 Here are our "One Day" suggestions for the highlights of Yosemite National Park.
 We have also listed suggestions if you can stay longer...

-Stop 1 - Mariposa Grove of Giant Sequoias - re-opens Summer 2017
+Stop 1 - Mariposa Grove of Giant Sequoias - re-opens Spring 2018

-The Mariposa Grove of Giant Sequoia is closed for a major restoration until the Summer of 2017.
+The Mariposa Grove of Giant Sequoia is closed for a major restoration until the Spring of 2018.
 See below for an alternative Stop 1 that you will enjoy..

 Meet the star of Mariposa Grove, the Grizzly Giant, the largest giant sequoia in the grove with a diameter of 31 feet and a circumference of nearly 100 feet.
 Mariposa Grove has 470 of these behemoths, many of which are nearly 2,000 years old.
 Marvel at these masterpieces of nature by walking a short distance or take the five-mile tram tour that provides excellent access for viewing and photography.
 The road into Mariposa Grove remains open in the winter as long as conditions permit.
 If the road closes you can take an amazing 2-mile snowy snowshoe walk into the grove.